aperdomo/finite-state-machine/README.md

 - Docker.
   - This project is dockerized and optimally will be able to be built and run with Docker.
-    - This will allow you to run things like test coverage generation, linting, and other tasks without needing to install PHP, Composer, etc. on your local machine.
+    - This will allow you to run things like test coverage generation, linting, etc. without needing to ensure stuff is installed on your local machine (aside from Docker, of course).
-    - If you don't have Docker, you can still run the project locally, but you will need to install PHP, Composer, etc. on your local machine.

 ### Optional